 For this reason it is important to couple an infrared exam with a moisture meter.

 Take this image to the right.
-That purple spot is EXACTLY what a wet spot might look like.
+That blue and dark blue area is EXACTLY what a wet spot might look like.
 But, its location in the house was weird.
 There was little above that spot which could have produced moisture.
 The center of the house, and therefore the ridge vent, was not overhead.
 Nor was there any plumbing penetration through the house.

 From the attic, the roofing above this spot looked dry and there was no evidence of dripping moisture on the insulation.
 The moisture meter registered no moisture at all.
 So, what caused this purple spot?